-- 81 percent of states demonstrating a decline in their IMR across all infants born
+- 81 percent of states demonstrated a decline in their IMR

-- 29 percent of the states showing a 10 percent or greater decline in IMR
+- Almost a third of states/jurisdictions showed a 10 percent or greater decline in their IMR

-- States/jurisdictions achieving a 6 percent reduction in preterm related mortality rate (number of deaths of preterm babies)
+- States/jurisdictions achieved a 6 percent reduction in the preterm-related mortality rate (number of deaths of preterm babies)

-- States/jurisdictions achieving a 3 percent reduction in preterm birth rate (number of preterm babies, i.e. those born before 27 weeks of pregnancy are completed)
+- States/jurisdictions achieved a 3 percent reduction in the preterm birth rate (number of preterm babies, i.e. those born before 27 weeks of pregnancy are completed)

 - The creation of an interactive infant mortality prevention toolkit featuring change ideas, case studies, videos and key insights, insures that the learning and action can continue even when the official project ended.
 Get started.